 How Targeted Therapies Treat Lung Cancer

 As researchers have learned more about the changes in cancer cells that help them grow, they have developed targeted therapies to target those changes specifically.
-“Targeted therapies are really going after the specific cause, the specific molecule that’s abnormal and producing the cancer,” says says Jorge Gomez, MD, a lung oncologist at Mount Sinai Hospital.
+“Targeted therapies are really going after the specific cause, the specific molecule that’s abnormal and producing the cancer,” says Jorge Gomez, MD, a lung oncologist at Mount Sinai Hospital.

 Targeted therapies work differently from standard chemotherapy (chemo) drugs.
-Chemotherapies are designed to kill any rapidly dividing cell (which tend to be cancer cells), but because they don’t have a specific target so they kill healthy cells as well. “[Chemotherapy] is a toxic drug that kills any cell, including normal cells that are dividing rapidly,” says Dr. Gomes.
+Chemotherapies are designed to kill any rapidly dividing cell (which tend to be cancer cells), but because they don’t have a specific target so they kill healthy cells as well. “[Chemotherapy] is a toxic drug that kills any cell, including normal cells that are dividing rapidly,” says Dr. Gomez.

 Because targeted therapies focus on killing cancer cells and spare the healthy cells, they tend to cause less side effects than chemo.